Hey, just at a poll in Israel, 9 out of 10, Israelis backed the campaign in southern Lebanon.

 Yes, that's what Christoph wrote, but the column was off.

-As the Senate Intelligence Committee reported, the CIA did not find Wilson's oral report to unequivocally come down against Saddam Hussein, trying to get a uranium in Niger, and Wilson could not have even known about the forged documents at the time that he made the report.
+As the Senate Intelligence Committee reported, the CIA did not find Wilson's oral report to unequivocally come down against Saddam Hussein trying to get uranium in Niger.

-I I think Wilson is a long ago lefty.
+I think Wilson is a long-ago lefty.

-He's uh is a loony-tune lefty.
+He's a looney-tuned lefty.

-And his whole the whole point of him was to send him over there and to come back with a report that would do anything it could to undermine Bush's war in Iraq and the effort to go there.
+And the whole point of him was to send him over there and to come back with a report that would do anything it could to undermine Bush's war in Iraq and the effort to go there.

 He's all upset she's been exposed, but they marvel in the fame.